johnwmillr/johnwmillr.github.io/about.markdown

 Hi!
 I'm a 26-year-old aspiring data scientist currently based in Chicago.
 I recently completed a masters degree in electrical & computer engineering and am exploring my options for a career in data science and machine learning.

-{% include figure.html url="/assets/images/John_Defense.jpg" caption="Answering a question during my masters thesis defense in May 2018." width="650px" %}
+{% include figure.html url="/assets/images/John_Defense.jpg" caption="Defending my masters thesis in May 2018." width="650px" %}

 I enjoy using data science techniques to pursue fascinating but as-yet unexplored questions, such as, *are country artists who sing about trucks more likely to also [sing about beer](/trucks-and-beer/)?* or, *are male Sharks more likely to [make deals](/shark-tank-analysis/) with men than women?* I've enjoyed a fair bit of success on the [/r/DataIsBeautiful](https://www.reddit.com/r/dataisbeautiful/search?sort=top&q=author%3A%22textureflow%22+title%3A%5BOC%5D&restrict_sr=on) subreddit while pursuing answers to questions like these.
 I also maintain an active [GitHub](http://github.com/johnwmillr) profile, where I've enjoyed collaborating with various contributors on a number of my personal projects.